 PATENT FILING IN SWITZERLAND

-During 18th century, Switzerland was known primarily for the cows and sheep but now Switzerland has came a way across, now well known for its innovative capacity and strong economy.
+During the 18th century, Switzerland was known primarily for the cows and sheep but now Switzerland has come away across, now well known for its innovative capacity and a strong economy.
 Switzerland ranks eighth in the world; on a per-capita basis, it is number one (source: WIPO).
 The legislation of Switzerland has made it possible by providing business-friendly regulations and taxation policies.
-It (The legislation of Switzerland) has also made the necessary changes to its Patent Policies on time-to-time basis to remain updated and comply as per global norms.
+It (The legislation of Switzerland) has also made the necessary changes to its Patent Policies on a time-to-time basis to remain updated and comply as per global norms.
 More than 43,000 patent applications were submitted in 2014 in Switzerland.
-These numbers are expected to grow in multiple folds in coming years.
-With the vision of the Swiss Government for boosting the patent filings, GPF is dedicated in providing the one stop solution of all the requirements of patent filings.
+These numbers are expected to grow in multiple folds in the coming years.
+With the vision of the Swiss Government for boosting the patent filings, GPF is dedicated to providing the one-stop solution of all the requirements of patent filings.
 GPF can assist in efficiently and promptly, using accurate translations, filing of patent applications.
-GPF along with Khurana and Khurana, Advocates and IP Attorneys (K&K) has tremendous experience in dealing with Patent Filing/ Prosecution as per Swiss Patent Laws, and can assist in hand-holding through the complete prosecution lifecycle of a Patent.
+GPF along with Khurana and Khurana, Advocates and IP Attorneys has tremendous experience in dealing with Patent Filing/ Prosecution as per Swiss Patent Laws and can assist in hand-holding through the complete prosecution lifecycle of a Patent.